SolshineCode/OpenEMR_LLM_Module/README.md

 This project is a custom module for OpenEMR that integrates a Hugging Face language model to assist with medical tasks.
 The module adds a new tab to the OpenEMR interface, where users can interact with the language model.

+It is currently in Beta Testing.
+Please test out in your non-live systems and provide feedback in the community tab.

 ## Features

 - Integration with a Hugging Face language model: The module uses the `transformers` library to download and use a language model.
 The model can be loaded with `AutoModelForCausalLM.from_pretrained(model_name)`.